 Where communication latencies between data nodes are expected to be higher than would be expected in a LAN environment (on the order of 100 µs), timeout parameters must be increased to ensure that any allowed periods of latency periods are well within configured timeouts.
 Increasing timeouts in this way has a corresponding effect on the worst-case time to detect failure and therefore time to service recovery.

 LAN environments can typically be configured with stable low latency, and such that they can provide redundancy with fast failover.
-Individual link failures can be recovered from with minimal and controlled latency visible at the TCP level (where MySQL Cluster normally operates).
+Individual link failures can be recovered from with minimal and controlled latency visible at the TCP level (where NDB Cluster normally operates).
 WAN environments may offer a range of latencies, as well as redundancy with slower failover times.
 Individual link failures may require route changes to propagate before end-to-end connectivity is restored.
 At the TCP level this can appear as large latencies on individual channels.
 The worst-case observed TCP latency in these scenarios is related to the worst-case time for the IP layer to reroute around the failures.

 SCI support.
 It is also possible to use the high-speed Scalable Coherent Interface (SCI) with NDB Cluster , but this is not a requirement.
 See Section 19.3.4, “Using High-Speed Interconnects with NDB Cluster”, for more about this protocol and its use with NDB Cluster .